 What is a declared mine?

-The Mine Land Rehabilitation Authority oversees the rehabilitation planning of declared mines in Victoria.
+The Mine Land Rehabilitation Authority monitors the progress of rehabilitation planning for declared mines in Victoria.

 A declared mine is a mine that has geotechnical, hydrogeological, water quality or hydrological factors that may be deemed to pose significant risk of harm to the community, environment and infrastructure.